 Smriti Kiran: Do you tend to be partial to certain characters while editing?
 If so, how do you detach yourself?
 Do you also tend to lose objectivity while editing if you like one character over the other?

 Shweta Venkat Mathew: The biggest problem is when you start editing you know where your partiality lies.
 It’s very difficult to pull away from that moment and be able to edit.
 I can tell you an anecdote from this film which I was working on.
-I can’t tell you the name of the film.

 “I lose objectivity the moment I see the rushes.”